 01. Kickoff Meeting

-We start the website design process with a kickoff meeting.
+We initiate the website design process with a kickoff meeting.
 This meeting includes you and any key stakeholders from your company.
-We'll discuss your business, target audience, and goals for the website.
-The information gathered from this meeting will help us make decisions throughout the design process.
-Be prepared to discuss some of the following:
+We'll discuss your business, target audience, and the goals for the website.
+The information gathered from this meeting will guide our decisions throughout the design process.
+Please be prepared to discuss the following:

 - An overview of your company